ssbmars/BBN3-netcode/README.md

 # Misc

 According to Bizhawk's documentation, the scripting feature is only compatible with 64bit Windows systems.
-There is nothing we can do about this; the Bizhawk developers simply haven't brought the scripting capabilities to Linux.
+There is nothing we can do about this.
+The Bizhawk developers simply haven't brought the scripting capabilities to Linux.